Hexazeta/Complicatedustry/README.md

 # Complicatedustry
-this mod doesnt and will never have a campaign as it is meant for sandbox only - have fun.
+this mod doesnt and will never have a campaign as it is meant for sandbox only( unless people play it then maybe) - have fun.